French School of Seoul: Community

 The French school of Seoul hosts about twenty different nationalities representing a total of 559 students in March 2025.
 Enrolment was 457 in March 2015 and 338 students in October 2005.
 The school provides direct education from the "Petite section" class to the "Terminale" class.
-The breakdown by nationality for the 2024-2025 school year is about 60% of French, 20% of Koreans and 20% of third nationalities.
+The school's breakdown by nationality for the 2024-2025 school year is about 60% French, 20% Koreans and 20% third nationalities.

 Access

 The nearest metro station to the school is Express Bus Terminal or Sinbanpo.
 Bus line 13 (green buses) serves a stop just in front of the LFS from Express Bus Terminal.
 There is currently only one school pick-up line from the embassy to the high school via Itaewon, Yongsan and Hannam Dong.